Crispy baked cauliflower drenched in a sweet Hawaiian huli huli sauce, these tasty vegan cauliflower bites are the PERFECT appetizer or side dish!

 What is Huli Huli Sauce?

-Huli huli sauce is common in Hawaiian cuisine and is typically used for chicken dishes.
+Huli huli sauce is common in Hawaiian cuisine and is typically used for chicken dishes, but it’s quickly becoming a favorite of mine on vegan recipes as well.
 The sauce is sweet and tangy and tastes like a pineapple teriyaki sauce.
 The sauce tastes amazing on cauliflower for a plant-based version of this chicken dish!

 You can purchase huli huli sauce premade or make it following the recipe below!